Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 271.  ### Question271
-Which describes the practice of expressing requirements as acceptance tests?
+Which describes the practice of expressing requirements as Acceptance Tests?

 - [x] Acceptance Test Driven Development
 - [ ] Object Driven Requirements Definition.